 SFT Climbing Shoes

 SFT climbing shoes was a grassroots project started in 2013 by a Calafonian-based Laura Shumaker (yes, that really is her name).
-This was an early version of customization, in the pre-3D era, so the last shape was created from pictures and measurements send to the manufacturer.
+This was an early version of customization, in the pre-3D era, so the last shape was created from pictures and measurements sent to the manufacturer.
 You could then choose from an aggressive or neutral profile and the closure type of your preference.

 Although they are no longer in business, Laura was one of the first to start creating custom climbing shoes, all hand-crafted from her workshop.
 You could also choose your preference between Vibram or Stealth rubber for your shoes, which was pretty cool.